scottnonnenberg/eslint-compare-config/README.md

   * 0 === 'off', 1 === 'warning', 2 === 'error'
   * just 'error' is the same as ['error', {something: true}] if that config is the same as the default.
 How to get the default?
 - Determinism: sort rules/plugins/extends by name, rules without / in them first
-- Test in a directory without ESLint installed - how do we propagate errors from file dropped on disk?

 ## License